jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 - **Slipped double constrictor knot.**
 Use in place of clove hitch as a secure but easily untied binding.

+- **Reef knot.**
+Also ambiguously called a "square knot", this is a good knot for common binding uses like tying a bag shut or [fastening your short-laced shoes][short-shoelaces].

 - **Double-throw reef knot.**
 Variant [H2H2s][surgical-knot-study] of the surgeon's knot.
 Simply a reef knot with its two halves converted to double overhand knots by an additional